AdaCore/training_material/style_guide.rst

 Modules
 =======

+A module is a self-contained unit within the course, focusing on a specific concept or set of related concepts.
+Each module is a complete topic in itself and typically contains several chapters.

 For each module in the course, the course folder should contain:

   * Module RST file that lists the chapters in the module